JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

                    0.300,  0.230,  0.250,  0.250,  0.350,
                    0.400,  0.550,  0.800,  3.000, 18.000]

+.. _obs-function-and-obs-diagnostic-suffixes:

 ObsFunction and ObsDiagnostic Suffixes
 --------------------------------------

-In addition to, e.g., @GeoVaLs, @MetaData, @ObsValue, @HofX, there are two new suffixes that can be used.
+In addition to, e.g., :code:`@GeoVaLs`, :code:`@MetaData`, :code:`@ObsValue`, :code:`@HofX`, there are two new suffixes that can be used.

-- @ObsFunction requires that a particular variable is defined as an ObsFunction class under ufo/src/ufo/obsfunctions.
-One example of an ObsFunction is Velocity@ObsFunction, which uses the 2 wind components to produce windspeed and can be used as follows:
+- :code:`@ObsFunction` indicates that a particular variable should be a registered :code:`ObsFunction` (:code:`ObsFunction` classes are defined in the :code:`ufo/src/ufo/filters/obsfunctions` folder).
+One example of an :code:`ObsFunction` is :code:`Velocity@ObsFunction`, which uses the 2 wind components to produce wind speed and can be used as follows:

   .. code:: yaml